 Chip-and-PIN cards are also widely accepted so at a bare minimum you want a Chip and PIN card (so you’ll also need to know your PIN code).

-Paying by swiping your credit card and signing the receipt isn’t done in Europe (basically only the US does this and it’s finally being phased out).
+Paying by swiping your credit card and signing the receipt isn’t done in Europe (only US still does this).
 Some credit card terminals can still take swipe cards but many of the newer ones aren’t designed to accept them.

 Using Your Smartphone (Apple Pay & Google Pay) Is The Safest Way To Make Purchases in Europe